namesjames/Junior-Developer-Resources-/Main.md

 # Junior-Developer-Resources
-> Junior Developer Resources for everyone!! 💻
+> Junior Developer Resources for Everyone!! 💻

+feel free to contact me with questions or suggestions - james@galvanize.com or jamesconti.41@gmail.com

 ## SITES:
 * Linkedin